BIRSBiointegration/Hackathon/README.md

 *Description of three multi-omics studies will be posted here, with easy access*

 ## Gastrulation scNMT-seq data
-Three omics and more, matching single cells, see the [Data folder scNMT-seq](https://github.com/BIRSBiointegration/Hackathon/tree/master/scNMT-seq)
+Three omics and more on 826 matching single cells, see the [Data folder scNMT-seq](https://github.com/BIRSBiointegration/Hackathon/tree/master/scNMT-seq)